Static Import in java 5

 java.lang

-package for this tutorial purpose
+package is imported for tutorial purposes.

 static import example

-We can use the static member variables of java.lang.System
+member variables of java.lang.System

 and java.lang.Math